-What makes your hot tub water green?
+What makes hot tub water green?

-How to clear green water in a hot tub?
+How to clear green water in a hot tub

-Why does hot tub water get cloudy?
+Why does hot tub water become cloudy?

 Hot tub filters

-How to treat cloudy hot tub water?
+How to treat cloudy hot tub water

 What causes hot tub foam?